DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 It is evidently clear that Sub-Saharan Africa is a major problem for AML, for both the number of countries performing below the average AML score and the percentage being high-risk.
 It would a very challenging task to enforce and improve AML measures in that part of the world.

+# Changes to dataset and data license

+For the purpose of the analysis I have edited columns in the dataset to assist with querying, and have created aggregated data as part of this analysis.
+The license can be found in the folder.